alexandreparra/rust-template-manager/README.md

 Rust Template Manager (rtm) is a simple CLI program used to create/copy/delete files from your system's default template folder.

-Rtm works by searching for your system's default template folder, if your platforms doesn't support such directory or it doesn't exist for any other reason, rtm will fallback to a folder called "Templates" inside your home directory.
-That's because rtm is meant to run on GUI and terminal systems (like WSL), so you can take advantage of template management nonetheless.
+Rtm works by searching for your system's default template folder, if your platforms doesn't support such directory (like MacOS) or it just doesn't exist for any reason, rtm will fallback to creating a folder named "rtm" inside your default config directory, in which all the templates files will live in.

-Tested on:
+**Platforms:**
-- Linux (WSL and Native)
+- Linux (WSL and Native) using $VISUAL and $EDITOR env vars.
-- Windows
+- Windows using the `start` command
+- MacOS using the `open` command

 ### Syntax
 Print your default template folder path: